 High demand for quality properties, limited new supply and low vacancy and interest rates have combined to produce favourable valuations for Canadian commercial real estate.
 As retail sales have grown, retail real estate vacancy rates have declined nationally in recent years and are now typically below 5%.

-The following table provides certain information about each Property as at December 31, 2006 (including properties classified in the financial statements of the REIT as discontinued operations):
+The following table provides certain information about each Property as at December 31, 2007 (including one property classified in the financial statements of the REIT as a discontinued operation):